‘Married To Medicine’ Stars Says There’ll Be A Season 5

 — Dr. Simone Whitmore (@DrSSWhitmore) February 11, 2017

-One person who doesn’t seem that excited to continue on the show for season 5 if the cast remains the same though is Lisa Nicole Cloud.
+One person who doesn’t seem that excited to continue on the show for Season 5, if the cast remains the same, is Lisa Nicole Cloud.
 Lisa Nicole, who has been the center of much of the season’s drama, tweeted why she has so much conflict with the other women.
-Lisa Nicole pretty much said that the other don’t behave as classy as her.
+Lisa Nicole pretty much said that the others don’t behave as classy as her.

 If I was loud, ratchet, and cussed every moment I was on television then maybe I would find friendships with these women.. #Married2Med